XRPLF/xrpl.js/packages/ripple-binary-codec/src/enums/README.md

 ## Example of adding a new Transaction type

 ```
-// newTypeDefs is where you can import your custom defined definitions.json file
+// newDefinitionsJson is where you can import your custom defined definitions.json file
-const newTypeDefs = require('./new-type.json')
+const newDefinitionsJson = require('./new-type.json')
 const { XrplDefinitions, Client } = require('xrpl')

-const newDefs = new XrplDefinitions(newTxDefinitions)
+const newDefs = new XrplDefinitions(newDefinitionsJson)

 // Change to point at the server you care about
 const serverAddress = 'wss://s.devnet.rippletest.net:51233'